Sucker (song): Commercial performance

 In the United States, "Sucker" debuted at number one on the Billboard Hot 100 and the US Hot Digital Songs chart, with 88,000 copies sold in its first week.
 It was the thirty-fourth song to debut atop the Billboard Hot 100.
 "Sucker" became the Jonas Brothers' first number-one song and the first number one by a boy band on the chart since 2003's "Bump, Bump, Bump" by B2K featuring P. Diddy.
 It became the band's first entry on the chart since 2013's "Pom Poms" and their first top 10 since 2008's "Tonight".
-The Jonas Brothers also became the second group in a lead role in history to have a song debuted at number one after Aerosmith's rock ballad "I Don't Want to Miss a Thing" from Armageddon (1998) and the first group in this century to achieve this.
+The Jonas Brothers also became the second group in a lead role in history to have a song debut at number one after Aerosmith's Armageddon theme song "I Don't Want to Miss a Thing" and the first group in this century to achieve this.
 It fell to number six the following week, but as airplay continued to rise the song was able to return to the top five in May and reached as high as number three on May 27, while also reaching the top of the Radio Songs chart.
 The song ultimately spent 22 weeks in the top ten of the chart before falling 9–12 on August 17, 2019.
 In the April 20, 2019 issue of Billboard's Dance/Mix Show Airplay Chart, "Sucker" became the Jonas' first number one, surging to the top spot within four weeks.

 This was also their first song in the United Kingdom to chart the Top 10 and consequently, the Top 5, debuting at number 6 and later peaking at number 4 on the fourth week.

 As of May 8, 2019, the song had over 630 million global streams.

 Music video

 The music video was directed by Anthony Mandler and premiered showcasing the brothers with each of their significant others: Kevin's wife Danielle (née Deleasa), Nick's wife Priyanka Chopra Jonas, and Joe's then–fiancée Sophie Turner.
-It was filmed in Hertfordshire at Hatfield House, the home of the Marquess of Salisbury, where Queen Elizabeth I grew up and featured corgis, which are the favorite breed of Queen Elizabeth II.
+It was filmed in Hertfordshire at Hatfield House, the home of the Marquess of Salisbury, where Elizabeth I grew up and featured corgis, which are the favorite breed of Queen Elizabeth II.

 Their outfits were designed by Prabal Gurung, from his debut menswear line.

 The video cites The Blue Angel with Sophie Turner smoking in blue négligée and top hat as Lola Lola (Marlene Dietrich) while Joe Jonas embarrasses himself in a bondage position as Professor Immanuel Rath (Emil Jannings).